 Having a design I led featured in a prominent design museum, especially as part of an exhibit of significant and noteworthy design ideas in transportation, is one of the most satisfying results of my career.

-Even better, when the Cooper-Hewitt museum exhibit completed, the London Science Museum decided to feature our panels in their exhibit about future transportation as well, and the display above is now being shown there.
+Even better, when the Cooper-Hewitt museum exhibit completed, the Science Museum in London decided to feature our panels in their exhibit about future transportation as well, and the display went on to being shown there next.